My Capri & Amalfi Coast Experience

 View of Positano; July 2018

-They were really into lemons in the Sorrento region.
-So, know that when you walk into gift shops – you’re going to see a lot of yellow-like-souvenirs.
+Lemons are a huge in the Sorrento region.
+This is a result of the region’s warm climate and fertile soil, making it a conducive environment to harvest citrus.
+As a result, know that when you walk into gift shops – you’re going to see a lot of yellow-themed-souvenirs.

 Still, walk around – there are cute shops and things to scope out.
 But I really think you come here to take pictures and enjoy the scenery.